mlfoundations/open_flamingo/README.md

 [Blog post](https://laion.ai/blog/open-flamingo/) | Paper (coming soon)

 Welcome to our open source version of DeepMind's [Flamingo](https://www.deepmind.com/blog/tackling-multiple-tasks-with-a-single-visual-language-model) model!
 In this repository, we provide a PyTorch implementation for training and evaluating OpenFlamingo models.
-We also provide an initial [OpenFlamingo 9B model](https://huggingface.co/openflamingo/OpenFlamingo-9B) trained on a new Multimodal C4 dataset (coming soon).
+We also provide an initial [OpenFlamingo 9B model](https://huggingface.co/openflamingo/OpenFlamingo-9B) trained on a new [Multimodal C4](https://github.com/allenai/mmc4) dataset.
 Please refer to our blog post for more details.

 This repo is still under development, and we hope to release better performing and larger OpenFlamingo models soon.
 If you have any questions, please feel free to open an issue.
 We also welcome contributions!